nuehm-arno/axolotl-mobian-installer/README.md

 It uses the commands from the [Axolotl page](https://wiki.mobian-project.org/doku.php?id=axolotl) of the Mobian wiki - section Manual installation.

 # Use
-Please check the script before use and execute it with
+Please check the script before use, do a restart and execute it with
 ```
 sh axolotl-installer-mobian_1-2.sh
 ```